 - 5. Recurrence of Behavior Resulting in Probationary Status.
 A recurrence of the behavior which led to a probationary status, additional unsatisfactory completion of academic work or unprofessional conduct may result in dismissal from the Physical Therapy program unless otherwise specified by the Committee of the Whole. - 6.
 Appeal Process.
-A mechanism for appeal is available, as specified by the Code of Student Life and SMHS Student Academic Grievance and Appeal Policy.
+A mechanism for appeal is available, as specified in the SMHS Student Academic Grievance and Appeal Policy.